 - 2018: Presented at the FMA European Meeting in Kristiansand, Norway

 - 2017: Presented at the 30th AFBC in Sydney, FIRN Annual Conference in Uluru, FMA Annual Meeting in Boston, Fordham PhD Colloquium in New York

 - Asymmetric dependence between stock returns and market returns emerges when both retail investors and institutional, benchmark-utility, investors co-exist in the economy.

-- We find empirical support for this theory in the US equity market.
+- I find empirical support for this theory in the US equity market.